We're an affiliate

 You either enjoy staying indoors with warmth or getting outside in (sometimes) the cold.

-Would you consider yourself a person who enjoys a spin class with a group or prefers cycling by yourself?
+Would you consider yourself a person who enjoys an outdoor cycling class with a group or prefers cycling by yourself?

 Even though indoor and outdoor cycling perform the same task and required outcome, they do have some differences you’ll actually be surprised to here!